 Summer housing is available to current full-time Homewood undergraduates who are registered for classes or conducting an internship/research at any JHU campus.
-Visiting students who are over the age of 18 and registered for classes at the Homewood campus are also eligible.
+Visiting undergraduate students who are over the age of 18 and registered for classes at the Homewood campus are also eligible.

 In addition to providing a place to live, our Summer Housing program has the following benefits:

 - Convenient location of buildings

 We are not able to accommodate visiting students enrolled at locations other than the Homewood campus.
 Housing is available on a first-come, first-served basis.

 In order to live in university summer housing, students must be registered for classes which will be verified with the Registrar’s Office prior to being given a housing contract or assignment.
 Any Homewood undergraduate students conducting research/internships at any JHU campus must provide the department name and contact person for the area of study.
 This will need to be verified and approved prior to being given a housing contract or assignment.
 All students must be officially registered through the university as either a full-time undergraduate or a visiting undergraduate student.

 If you are an incoming first year student and need housing for the coming summer, please contact Summer Programs directly at 410-516-4548.